Certificate of Destruction for Saint Paul Businesses

 Is your certificate of destruction HIPAA compliant?

-STS Electronic Recycling provides HIPAA-compliant certificates of destruction for Saint Paul healthcare facilities including Regions Hospital, United Hospital, and Allina Health locations throughout Ramsey County.
-Healthcare IT managers at Twin Cities health systems typically require individual device-level certificates with serial numbers, destruction method, and technician attestation for OCR audit documentation — all included in every STS engagement with Business Associate Agreements and full data destruction documentation for PHI-bearing devices.
+Looking for HIPAA-compliant certificates of destruction in Saint Paul?
+STS Electronic Recycling provides certified documentation for Regions Hospital, United Hospital, and Allina Health across Ramsey County.
+Healthcare IT managers typically require individual device-level certificates with serial numbers, destruction method, and technician attestation — formatted for OCR audit binders, not just internal records.
+All included in every STS engagement with BAA execution and complete data destruction documentation for PHI-bearing devices.

 Do you provide certificates for hard drive shredding?